Skip to main content

 Beneficial Activity Threshold is calculated based on the maximum number of METs you can accumulate today.
 This number is in the upper left corner of the graph and depends on your age, training level, and resting heart rate (the number in the lower right corner).
 In the upper right corner is the heart rate at which you would reach that MET number.
 Beneficial Activity Threshold changes each day depending on these numbers.

-This graph reflects how your activity affects the Pressure graph.
+This graph reflects how your activity affects the Stress graph.

 Exercising in Zones 1 to 5 helps your body counteract harmful stress built up over the past 2 hours.
 If you keep exercising after you’ve burned off that stress, you start accumulating Buffers.
 They strengthen your body’s resilience, helping prevent future sedentary stress.